 Cherrie Pullium, DNP APRN ACNS-BC

 Cherrie Pullium DNP APRN ACNS-BC is a Clinical Assistant Professor at Texas A & M Health Science Center in the College of Nursing.
-Before moving to Aggieland in 2015, Cherrie was an Advanced Practice Provider (APP) in a rural Central Texas primary care clinic as well as a volunteer APP on Saturday mornings in the community free clinic.
+Before moving to Aggieland in 2015, Cherrie was an Advanced Practice Provider (APP) in a rural Central Texas primary care clinic as well as a volunteer APP on Saturday mornings at the community free clinic.
 She has been a Registered Nurse for over 20 years and an Advanced Practice Registered Nurse since 2006.
 She currently teaches in the Masters of Science Nursing program at TAMHSC as well as caring for patients as an APP at Health For All in Bryan TX.
 Cherrie spends as much time as possible with her 5 grandchildren.
 She and her husband Wayne are die hard Aggie Football fans, as well as enjoying most outdoor activities.

 Alice Mae Britt

 Alice Mae Britt, Executive Director, of Hope Clinic of Garland, Inc., is a senior executive with 34 years of professional experience achieved through a blend of work in nonprofit management, higher education administration, and college pedagogy.
-The new appointment at Hope Clinic represents the second medical facility Britt has overseen and the third nonprofit for which she has been the lead executive.
-For almost a decade, Ms. Britt served as the chief executive officer of Network, Inc., Richardson, TX., and prior as chief executive officer for the post 9/11 Todd Beamer Foundation, New Jersey.
+The appointment at Hope Clinic represents the second medical facility Britt has overseen and the third nonprofit for which she has been the lead executive.
+For almost a decade, Ms. Britt served as the chief executive officer of Network, Inc., Richardson, TX., and prior to that as chief executive officer for the post 9/11 Todd Beamer Foundation, New Jersey.
 At Network, Inc., Britt oversaw the Adolescent and Children’s Clinic, leading it through upgrades and expansion with a 78 member, volunteer medical team.
 For Britt, Hope Clinic is ideal because it combines the spiritual, physical and emotional facets of caring for another.

 Jody Hopkins, LCSW, ACSW,